go-noisegate/go-noisegate.el/README.md

    To fix the failed test, change [the `SlowSub` function](https://github.com/go-noisegate/quickstart/blob/master/math.go#L12). `return a + b` at the line 12 should be `return a - b`.
 Then save it.

    * While you edit the file, the plugin updates the list of changes.
    * When you save the file, the plugin sends the list of changes to the server.
-The list in this plugin is now empty.

 3. Run the tests affected by the recent changes